jupitercow/gravity-forms-post-updates/readme.txt

 Image fields are only supported if they are the "Featured Image".
 Otherwise you have to use a Custom Field and choose "File Upload" under File Type.
 If it is not one of these two types, we can't track it for updating.

+= What does this error mean: syntax error, unexpected T_FUNCTION?! =

+It usually means you are running PHP 5.2.x on your server.
+I know WordPress supports 5.2.4, but it is highly recommended to run at least 5.4, and this plugin simply doesn't support older than 5.3.
+We tried a little bit, but we could not get anonymous functions to work in a format that was compatible with 5.2, and, honestly, we really don't want to spend a lot more time on it, because 5.2 is so old, and you should upgrade.
+We did try though...

 == Screenshots ==

 1. A form on the front end.
 This just demonstrates the image/file capabilities.

 == Changelog ==